-Pear and nutmeg porridge with cinnamon yoghurt
+Pear porridge with cinnamon yoghurt

 By the time they’re between the ages of three and five years old, your child will have experienced a range of tastes and textures of food.
 At this age, children are generally quite happy to explore different cuisines as they enjoy the range of flavours (as long as they’re not too spicy) so don’t be afraid to be adventurous.